nuxeo-sandbox/nuxeo-filemanager-automation/README.md

 * The filters allow for filtering based on the blob's mime-type.
 So, for example, if you have a FileManager plugin that should act only for JPEG images, you will add the image/jpeg filter
 * When a blob is imported, the FileManager calls the plugins whose filter(s) match the mime-type, one after the other, until one creates a document.

+It can also be configured for creating a specific document type for a `Folderish`, with no cascade of plugins, only one "FolderImporter" can be set.

 ## Using the Plugin

-To use it you need to

-1. Create an automation chain.
-Handle specific parameters received and set a specific context variable with the values you want to use for the creation
+1. For handling blob import => create an automation chain, handle the specific parameters received and set a specific context variable with the values you want to use for the creation
+2. For handling creation of `Folderish` => create an automation chain that receives the parent container, create the `Folderish` of the type you wish and return it (or null and Nuxeo will create a `Folder`)
-2. Contribute the XML extension that tells the plugin to use your automation chain
+3. Contribute the XML extension that tells the plugin to use your automation chain(s)

+Notice you can set one and/or the other (2 callback chains, or only one for files or only one for Folderish)

-### 1. Create the Callback Automation Chain
+### 1. Create the Callback Automation Chain to Handle Files
-Create an automation chain.
+(optional, you can have juste a FolderImporter callback)

 We recommend JavaScript automation (more flexible with conditions)

 * The chain receives the `blob` as input, and must return it.
 * Declare the parameters the chain receives (passed by the plugin)
   * `parent_path`: Full path of the parent where the current document is to be created
   * `parent_type` is the document type of the parent where the current document is to be created
-  * *WARNING* You must explicitely declare these parameteres in the "Parameters" tab of your chain editor in Studio
+  * *WARNING* You must explicitly declare these parameters in the "Parameters" tab of your chain editor in Studio
 * In the chain, check/test the parameters (`parent_path`, `parent_type`, you can also load the parent if you need to test more properties, using `Repository.GetDocument`, typically), and return the values in the `FileImporterAutomation_Result` context variable
 * About this `FileImporterAutomation_Result` context variable:
   * It is expected by the plugin as a **JSON object as string** with
-    * `"docType"`: The type of document to create
+    * `"docType"`: The type of document to create.
-    * `"properties"`: a JSON object to setup the fields
+    * `"properties"`: a JSON object to setup the fields.
+Optional.
  * If you...
    * don't return the context variable,
    * or you set it to `null`,